dlenski/rsa_ct_kip/README.md

 Provide the client with the activation URL and activation code (usually 12 digits), and a file in which to save the token template.
-It will communicate with the RSA CT-KIP server and provision a token:
+It will communicate with the RSA CT-KIP server and provision a token, then attempt to call `stoken` to convert the token to XML/.sdtid format:

 ```
 $ ./client.py https://server.company.com:443/ctkip/services/CtkipService ACTIVATION_CODE template.xml